olets/zsh-abbr/README.md

 # zsh-abbr ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/zsh-abbr)

-The zsh manager for auto-expanding abbreviations manager.
+The zsh manager for auto-expanding abbreviations.

 **abbr** manages abbreviations - user-defined words that are replaced with longer phrases after they are entered.